johndavidsparrow/electron/docs/faq.md

 [`sessionStorage`][session-storage], and [IndexedDB][indexed-db].
 sadsdd
-Or you can use the IPC system, which is specific to Electron, to store objects in the main process as a global variable, and then to access them from the renderers through the `remote` property of `electron` module:
+Or you can use the IPC system, which is specific to Electron, to store objects in the main process as a global dsdfsdfdfvariable, and then to access them from the renderers through the `remote` property of `electron` module:

 ```javascript